-Do your students suck at research?
-Do they just copy and paste?
-Can they find information on their own or do they all just end up at Wikipedia and cite Google Search as a source?
+Do your students suck at researching topics?
+Do they just copy and paste from Wikipedia?
+Can they find accurate information on their own or do they all just end up at Wikipedia and cite Google Search as a source?
 Can they use text features or find an actual book?

 Once upon a time the librarian at your school would teach everyone how to use the card catalog, the index and the location of the set of encyclopedias.
 Those days are gone, but don’t forget-if you are lucky enough to still have a librarian at your school-they can be a wonderful resource for research materials.